Cellane/chalk/_posts/2018-05-30-how-to-master-a-multi-stage-continuous-delivery-of-vapor-apps-to-a-kubernetes-cluster.md

 ---
-title: "How to master a multi-stage continuous deliery of Vapor apps to a
+title: "How to master a multi-stage continuous delivery of Vapor apps to a
     Kubernetes cluster"
 description: "Wow, that title sure is a mouthful.
 I think is certainly breaks
     some sort of weird record for this site!"